Office of Accessibility Services

 • Use this PowerPoint slide for your first class.

 • Be sure to include in your syllabi: “To request an accommodation because of a disabling medical condition, disability, or pregnancy and recovery, confidentially register with the CUNY SPH Office of Accessibility Services (OAS).
-Before the start of every semester, email OAS with your course number(s) and corresponding instructor name(s) to accessibility@sph.cuny.edu.
+To register with the SPH OAS, use your CUNY login credentials (the same way you login to CUNYfirst and Blackboard) to login to cuny-accommodate.symplicity.com, select student Before the start of every semester, make a semester request by course via the same link.
 Once you are registered with OAS and have informed the office that you are taking my course, implementation of some accommodations requires communication and an agreement between you and I, including for example, for group assignments.
 Information about your disability status will not be shared with me nor are you obligated to disclose it to me, I will only know what the accommodation is.”

 What is a Disability